4-day El Chaltén Itinerary for Adventure Travelers

 If this happens to you, just know that there are many, many beautiful lakes all throughout Patagonia.
 This is just one that has become famous on the internet, and in this area, the weather rules everything.
 Come with no expectations and you won’t be disappointed.

-For dinner, head to Patagonicus, a pizza restaurant with very good pizza and a healthy beer list.
-The Calabrese and the pizza with shredded lamb were both a hit.
+For dinner, we ate at Patagonicus, a pizza restaurant with very good pizza (my pre-vegan days) and a healthy beer list.

 Pizza in El Chalten, Argentina

-Get an early start to beat the crowds, but first hit up the bakery.
+We got an early start to beat the crowds on day three, but not before first hitting up the Lo de Haydee bakery for breakfast.

-Today’s hike is to Laguna Torre, a glacial lake just below the famous Cerro Torre peak.
-The trail was 18k round trip and took us 6.5 hours including a lot of stops and lunch at the lake.
-AllTrails calls it lightly trafficked…but don’t be surprised if there are a ton of people on the trail.
+Today’s hike was to Laguna Torre, a glacial lake just below the famous Cerro Torre peak.
+The trail was 18k round trip and took us 6.5 hours including a lot of stops for photos and lunch at the lake.
+It’s a popular hike, so don’t be surprised if there are a ton of people on the trail.

 The hike started with a 3km uphill burst which led to a viewpoint of the mountains.
 After that, the next 6km were relatively flat with nonstop views of the Cerro Torre and surrounding peaks, with several sections right along a glacier-fed river.